-We can estimate accuracy and precision for a group of measurements and we can find the absolute and relative uncertainties by simple calculation.
-The absolute uncertainty, in percent, is given by:
+If a quantity has always a well defined value we can estimate an accuracy and precision for a group of measurements of this quantity and we can find the absolute and relative uncertainties by a simple calculation.
+The absolute uncertainty of a particular measurement, in percent, is given by:

-$$%A = |\underline{\mathbf{m} - \mathbf{V}}| \cdot 100\%,$$
+$$%A = |\underline{m - V}| \cdot 100\%,$$

 where m is a measured value and V is the correct value.
 Assuming that you somehow know the correct value, this uncertainty is computed after all measurements have been made.
 It will tell you how different your measurement is, in percent, from the actual value of the quantity you are trying to measure.
+The problem is that not always you know the correct value V.